franklin-wang/franklin-wang.github.io/about.md

 Since moving to College Station, I've re-focused my hobbies to be centered around astronomy-related outreach programs.
 I am currently the primary organizer for our local [Astronomy on Tap](https://astronomyontap.org/locations/bcs-tx/) and the Texas A&M [Gateway to Graduate School](https://gradgateway.physics.tamu.edu/) program.
 In addition to organizing, I enjoy giving public talks: I've presented at Astronomy on Tap and for the [Brazos Valley Astronomy Club](https://www.brazosvalleyastronomyclub.org/).

-Asides from astronomy, I enjoy skateboarding, hiking, fishing, Illini Athletics, the Chicago Bears, and the St. Louis Cardinals.
+Asides from astronomy, I enjoy skateboarding, hiking, skiing, Illini Athletics, the Chicago Bears, and the St. Louis Cardinals.